 Villa Arcadia is one of Parktown’s original “grand old ladies”.
 Sir Herbert Baker's design concept for Villa Arcadia incorporated European and Cape Dutch styles, whilst retaining his signature H-shape.
 So vanguard was his style that he was commissioned to design the Union Buildings shortly thereafter.

 If it’s wildlife you’re after, you don’t have to venture out of the city.
-Right here on the Hollard Campus you’ll find owls, bats, Koi fish and peacocks.
+Right here on the Hollard Campus, you’ll find owls, bats, Koi fish and peacocks.
 We’re also proud to host owl release and water purification projects as part of our environmental programme.

 If you take a walk up the hill behind Villa Arcadia, your view will extend from the Saxonwold manmade forest below through to the Magaliesberg mountains in the distance.
-Sir Herbert Baker, who became one of early Jo’burg’s most famous architects pioneered the sourcing of local materials and use of local craftsment.
+Sir Herbert Baker, who became one of early Jo’burg’s most famous architects pioneered the sourcing of local materials and use of local craftsmen.
 As a result, the Villa’s Spanish terracotta roof tiles were specially commissioned from Vereeniging Brick & Clay.

 Artist Marlise Keith’s “Rat Race” mosaic installation is eighteen metres in length and exceptionally detailed in its design.
 Others appreciate it too: it won the Strategic Project Award in the 2011 Business & Arts SA Awards.